-Specific strategies will be further refined during final Project design.
+Specific strategies, including advertising campaigns and funding sources to support TMOS, would be further refined during final Project design.

-As noted in Section 2.1.4, ODOT will continue to refine the design with input from the City as it relates to local circulation; signal timing at the relocated I-5 SB off-ramp location; and Rose Quarter event access and traffic management.
-ODOT will coordinate with Rip City Management and the City to develop appropriate ingress and egress routes and traffic management plans for Moda Center pre- and post-event conditions.
+As noted in Section 2.1.4, ODOT would continue to refine the design with input from the City as it relates to local circulation; signal timing at the relocated I-5 SB off-ramp location; and Rose Quarter event access and traffic management.
+ODOT would coordinate with the Rip City

-ODOT and the City of Portland will evaluate the local intersection configuration and signal timing during the final design phase to determine the most appropriate configuration and timing to address City modal priorities as well as maintaining safe operations on the I-5 ramps.

-Transportation - Access

-ODOT will work closely with businesses in the Project Area to implement strategies to limit disruption to business access.
-Temporary signage will be used as needed, and access to businesses during construction will be maintained to the degree possible.

-Event access will be maintained during construction and could require active traffic management before and after events.
-ODOT will coordinate closely with the Moda Center, City of Portland, and Oregon Convention Center to coordinate major traffic disruptions to avoid major events, to the extent practicable.

-Utilities

-Proactively addressing special constraints and design considerations to avoid or minimize impacts to major utilities will occur during final design.
-In particular, impacts to the City of Portland BES 264-inch sewer, sanitary pump station, and pump station piping will need to be minimized or avoided.
-Additionally, direct impact to the BES 56-inch sewer line that crosses I-5 at N Hancock will be avoided or minimized.
-Although a cost has been included for impacts to these BES facilities, relocation of these utilities will not be a viable option.
+Environmental Resource Avoidance, Minimization, and Mitigation Measures Management and the City to develop appropriate ingress and egress routes and traffic management plans for Moda Center pre- and post-event conditions.
+ODOT and the City of Portland would evaluate the local intersection configuration and signal timing during the final design phase to determine the most appropriate configuration and timing to address City modal priorities as well as maintaining safe operations on the I-5 ramps.
+Transportation - Access ODOT would work closely with businesses in the Project Area to implement strategies to limit disruption to business access.
+Temporary signage would be used as needed, and access to businesses during construction would be maintained to the degree possible.
+Event access would be maintained during construction and could require an increased level of active traffic management before and after events.
+ODOT would coordinate closely with the Moda Center, City of Portland, and Oregon Convention Center to coordinate major traffic disruptions to avoid major events, to the extent practicable.
+Utilities Proactively addressing special constraints and design considerations to avoid or minimize impacts to major utilities would occur during final design.
+In particular, impacts to the City of Portland BES 264-inch sewer, sanitary pump station, and pump station piping would need to be minimized or avoided.
+Additionally, direct impact to the BES 56-inch sewer line that crosses I-5 at N Hancock would be avoided or minimized.
+Although a cost has been included for impacts to these BES facilities, relocation of these utilities would not be a viable option.
 ODOT standard process in these instances is to prepare a "Design Acceptance Package" report in the initial stages of design for Project-critical success factors.
-Obtaining vertical and horizontal limits of these key underground utilities will occur in subsequent phases of the design process for the Revised Build Alternative, and recommended actions to minimize utility conflicts will be included as part of the design acceptance package.

-Proper coordination and the use of standard construction procedures and techniques will minimize disturbance to system users and avoid damage or impacts to existing facilities that are deemed, during final design, to not require relocation or upgrades.
+Obtaining vertical and horizontal limits of these key underground utilities would occur in subsequent phases of the design process for the Revised Build Alternative, and recommended actions to minimize utility conflicts would be included as part of the design acceptance package.
+Proper coordination and the use of standard construction procedures and techniques would minimize disturbance to system users and avoid damage or impacts to existing facilities that are deemed, during final design, to not require relocation or upgrades.
 Typically, new facilities such as poles or ducts are installed, and then service is switched over to the new facilities, thereby minimizing any disruption of service to the utility users.

-Utility coordination will occur in accordance with the ODOT Right of Way Manual, Chapter 11 (ODOT 2018a) and is expected to occur early enough in the development of the Revised Build Alternative to allow new or relocated utilities to be brought on-line prior to any major disruptions from the Revised Build Alternative.
+Utility coordination would occur in accordance with the ODOT Right of Way Manual, Chapter 11 (ODOT 2018a) and is expected to occur early enough in the development of the Revised Build Alternative to allow new or relocated utilities to be brought on-line prior to any major disruptions from the Revised Build Alternative.
 Compliance with ODOT guidance should minimize or avoid disruption in service to the utility providers or users.
-Relocation plans will be prepared and service disruptions approved by affected utility providers before construction begins.
-Coordination will occur with utility owners to ensure that contingency plans for management of potential utility service disruptions during construction are accommodated.

-Water Resources

-Potential impacts to water quality during construction will be avoided by requiring contractors to follow standard best management and erosion control practices in the ODOT Erosion Control Manual (2019c), ODOT Standard Specifications (2021), ODOT Boilerplate Special Provisions (2018b), City of Portland Title 10 Erosion and Sediment Control Regulations, City of Portland Erosion and Sediment Control Manual (2022), and City of Portland stormwater requirements.
+Relocation plans would be prepared and service disruptions approved by affected utility providers before construction begins.
+Coordination would occur with utility owners to Water Resources Potential impacts to water quality during construction would be avoided by requiring contractors to follow standard best management and erosion control practices in the ODOT